Free QOV Patterns

 (There is a nominal $5 Individual member fee collected by us on behalf of the QOVF.)

-We will have lots of exciting fun ahead of us!Our Group meets the 3rd Thursday and 3rd Saturday of the month (full weeks).
+We will have lots of exciting fun ahead of us!Our Group meets the 3rd Friday of the month (full weeks).
 Please see our calendar of events for the dates.

 We work on our own QOV quilts and we plan group QOV quilts and other events for those days.